ayumi-cloud/sc-main/README.md

 - Web Performance

 (*) Disclaimer: Above is a brief list and not intended to be a complete list.

+#### Apache Security

+Apache, like other server software, can be hacked and exploited.
+The main Apache attack tool is `Slowloris`, which exploits a bug in Apache software.
+The Apache developers have addressed Slowloris with several modules to limit the damage caused; the Apache modules: `mod_limitipconn`, `mod_qos`, `mod_evasive`, `mod security`, `mod_noloris` and `mod_antiloris` have all been suggested as means of reducing the likelihood of a successful `Slowloris` attack.
+Summer CMS recommends it's users to use one of these modules when using Apache software for enchanced protection, along side our security module for complete protection and peace of mind.

 ### Nginx Server 🛠️